Wildwood Recreation Site

 (503) 730-5999 (Wolftree)

-Educational Partners: Wolftree, Inc
+Partner Information: Wolftree, Inc

 Wolftree opens doors for Portland area students and facilitates study and experience of Wildwood Recreational Site's Salmon River.
 Students study the river's physical and chemical characteristics as well as the fish and macro-invertebrates that live there.
 With the help of scientists and researchers, student groups gather data, analyze it, and come to conclusions about this key Northwest salmon watershed.